KEEPING HEALTHY - The bodies defence against infection

 more we use antibiotics and new epidemics can break out!

-staphylococcus aureus, can't be treated with many current antibiotics and
+surgery in a hospital), can't be treated with many current antibiotics and

 causes serious wound infections that can be fatal to young babies or elderly